 7. What era, day, or event in New York's history would you like to relive?

 8. Best celebrity sighting in New York?

 Unfortunately Im a member of Soho House, so I see celebrities all the time.

 9. Medication: What and how much do you take?

-10. In 1971, Professor Marvin Zuckerman of the University of Delaware published a Sensation Seeking Scale questionnaireasking such sex, drugs, and rock and roll questions as whether you LIKE to dive off the high board, or whether you don't like the funny feeling you get when you're standing on it.
+10. In 1971, Professor Marvin Zuckerman of the University of Delaware published a Sensation Seeking Scale questionnaireasking such questions as whether you LIKE to dive off the high board, or whether you get that funny feeling in your stomach and would rather come down.
 On a scale of 1 to 40 (40 being Evel Knievel), where are you?
 Why?

 11. What's the last thing you tried to read but didn't finish?